sveltia/sveltia-cms/README.md

 - Entry slugs
   - It’s possible to [use a random UUID for an entry slug](#using-a-random-id-for-an-entry-slug).
   - Slug generation is fail-safe: If a slug cannot be determined from entry content, part of a random UUID is used instead of throwing an error or filling in with arbitrary string field values[^133].
+  - If a collection only has the Markdown `body` field, an entry slug will be generated from a header in the `body`, if exists.
+This supports a typical VitePress setup.
   - Entry slug template tags support [filter transformations](https://decapcms.org/docs/summary-strings/) just like summary string template tags[^29].
   - Single quotes (apostrophes) in a slug will be replaced with `sanitize_replacement` (default: hyphen) rather than being removed[^52].
   - Developers can set the maximum number of characters for an entry slug with the new `slug_length` collection option to avoid deployment errors with Netlify or other platforms[^25].